MicrosoftDocs/azure-devops-docs/docs/project/wiki/filter-print-wiki.md

 ---
 title: Filter a wiki TOC or print a wiki page
-titleSuffix: VSTS & TFS
+titleSuffix: Azure DevOps & TFS
-description: Filter the contents of a wiki TOC or print a wiki page in Visual Studio Team Services & Team Foundation Server ms.technology: devops-collab ms.custom: wiki ms.prod: devops
+description: Filter the contents of a wiki TOC or print a wiki page in Azure DevOps Services & Team Foundation Server ms.technology: devops-collab ms.custom: wiki ms.prod: devops